CodeOptimization/reservoir_sampling/Notes.md

-# Imagine you have a input stream and you have to get m samples evenly distributed acrossing the input stream.(The size of input stream is
+# Question
-larger than m)
+> Imagine you have a input stream and you have to get m samples evenly distributed acrossing the input stream.(The size of input stream is larger than m)

 =================